omnisend/wp-omnisend/README.md

 $response = $client->create_contact($contact)
 ```

 Will return `CreateContactResponse`.
-Depending on your integration logic you may handle the error i.e
+Depending on your integration logic you should handle the error i.e

 ```php
     if ( $response->get_wp_error()->has_errors() ) {